vinicius1889/scala-lessons/README.md

   - Lesson 7 - Case class
   - Lesson 8 - Interator with file reader
   - Lesson 9 - using Set
+  - Lesson 10 - simple until and for
+  - Lesson 11 - partial function
+  - Lesson 12 - body function with Syntactic Sugar

 # You must to...